MHNF: Multi-hop Heterogeneous Neighborhood information Fusion graph representation learning

 \section{The proposed method.}

 In this section, we will introduce and analyze the proposed MHNF model in detail.
 To extract and fuse information at different semantic levels efficiently, this paper proposes a hierarchical model structure, which fuses the hierarchical neighborhood information of different hops within a hybrid metapath and the semantic information of different hybrid metapaths.
-The overall model framework is shown in Fig.\ref{figure3}.
-First, we propose a Hybrid Metapath Autonomous Extraction (HMAE) model (section 4.1), which can autonomously learn valuable hybrid metapaths of specified length according to the task and achieve efficient extraction of multi-hop neighbors of different relations, as shown in Fig.\ref{figure3}(a).
-Based on the learned hybrid metapath, a Hop-Level Heterogeneous Information Aggregation(HLHIA) model within a single path is proposed (section 4.2), which can attentionally aggregate the information of different-hop neighbors within the same hybrid metapath as shown in Fig.\ref{figure3}(b).
-Furthermore, we propose a Hierarchical Semantic Attention Fusion (HSAF) model (section 4.3).
-This model can respectively fuse the neighborhood information of different hops in a single path and the semantic information of different paths, as shown in Fig.\ref{figure3}(c).
-Finally, we fed the final embeddings into the MLP (Multi-layer Perceptron) network to tune the model parameters using node classification tasks, as shown in Fig.\ref{figure3}(d).
-We will describe each substructure in the following sections detailly.
+The overall model framework is shown in Fig. \ref{figure3}.
+First, we construct a hybrid metapath autonomous extraction (HMAE) model (Section 4.1), which can autonomously learn valuable hybrid metapaths of a specified length according to the given task.
+This model achieves efficient extraction of multihop neighbors of different relations, as shown in Fig. \ref{figure3} (a).
+Based on the learned hybrid metapath, a Hop-Level Heterogeneous Information Aggregation (HLHIA) model within a single path is defined (Section 4.2), which can attentionally aggregate the information of different-hop neighbors within the same hybrid metapath, as shown in Fig. \ref{figure3} (b).
+Furthermore, we propose a hierarchical semantic attention fusion (HSAF) model (Section 4.3).
+This model can fuse the neighborhood information of different hops in a single path and the semantic information of different paths, as shown in Fig. \ref{figure3} (c).
+Finally, we feed the final embeddings into the multilayer perceptron (MLP) network to tune the model parameters using node classification tasks, as shown in Fig. \ref{figure3}(d).
+In the following subsections, we will describe each substructure in detail.